angelcamacho34/cordova-HMSGMS-Checker-plugin/README.md

-Cordova Check Huawei Services Availability
+Cordova Check Huawei/Google Services Availability
 =======================================

 Use this plugin to check if an android device has the `Huawei Services` available.
 It would be helpful if you want to check if the device is a Huawei without `Google Services`.